 - Mumps (2)

 - Diphtheria/Tetanus (3) within 10 years; last dose must be Tdap

-- Meningitis (required if student is 22 years or younger; Must be given on or after the age of 16 years: Menomune and Meningitis B do NOT meet this requirement)
+- Meningitis (required if student is under the age of 22; Must be given on or after the age of 16 years: Menomune and Meningitis B do NOT meet this requirement)

 - Hepatitis B

 Some recommended vaccines are available at the Wellness Center.
 Contact the Wellness Center at (773) 508-8883 for more information.

 - Immunization Information Form (2016-2017 academic year)